-Welcome to the first in a series of occasional posts giving essential Medical English tips.
-This one focuses on a critical area of practice: giving advice sensitively.
 Get this right, and your rapport with your patient will be a powerful factor in building a successful therapeutic partnership.
 Get this wrong, and your relationship may never recover.
 Read on.

 Our Online English for Nurses course has been out for over a year now.
 We’ve been going through all the end-of-course questionnaires with a fine toothcomb to help us discover what we should change or improve and to see how happy nurses were with the course.
-A fantastic 220 nurses have given us feedback so far.
-Here are the results.

 Listening to two doctors discussing a case is not exactly straightforward, even for an experienced English language teacher.